davidstrauss/desktop-configuration/README.md

        #Configuring thresholds for the second battery doesn't seem to work yet.
        #echo 10 | sudo tee /sys/class/power_supply/BAT1/charge_start_threshold
        #echo 90 | sudo tee /sys/class/power_supply/BAT1/charge_stop_threshold

-1. Remove the DLNA integration, which often [hangs on shutdown](https://github.com/intel/dleyna-renderer/issues/164).
-This also removes GNOME Photos, which depends on `dleyna-renderer`.

-       sudo dnf remove dleyna-renderer

 1. Log back out and in to use the smart card configuration.